Help Save TPPP and Title X – What You Can Do

 - 85% of adults (including 75% of Republicans and 89% of Democrats) favor maintaining federal funding for the Teen Pregnancy Prevention Program and the Personal Responsibility Education Program.

 - 75% of adults (including 66% of Republicans and 84% of Democrats) favor continuing the Title X Program.

 - Develop a statement or news release to make sure local press know about the grants serving your area, and the great work they’re supporting in your community.

-- Create documents that demonstrate the scope of your project, how much funding is being brought into the district and how many people are being served with the funds.
+- Create documents that demonstrate the scope of your project, how much funding is going into the state or district, and how many people are being served with the funds.
 See these grantee Success Stories created by the Office of Adolescent Health for some good examples, and a great one-pager from TPP Program grantee, Mission West Virginia.
 Include your documents when reaching out to your members of Congress.